-As I wait for the church to fill with family and friends, I examine the fact that I am getting near my thirty-year mark and am the oldest of my unofficially adopted cousins.
+As I wait for the church to fill with family and friends, I examine the fact I am getting near my thirty-year mark and am the oldest of my unofficially adopted cousins.
 Just two years ago, Emmett was newly single after his then fiancée, Rosalie, broke their engagement.
 He called me before anyone else.
 Like many in his situation and age, he decided he was done with dating seriously, believing it would only happen to him again.
-That day I encouraged him to not give up, something I haven't been able to do myself since that fateful day my senior year of college.
-He then relented and promised he will date, but no one long term and he set a firm three-date maximum.
-I have tried dating, but always seem to be stood up or they call to cancel.
-Today, Emmett is getting married to a sweet, kind girl named Angela and I couldn't be happier for him.
+That day I encouraged him to not give up, something I haven't been able to do myself since one fateful day my senior year of college.
+He then relented and promised he will date, but no one long term and set a firm three-date maximum.
+As for me, I have tried dating, but always seem to be stood up, or they call to cancel.
+Today, Emmett is getting married to a sweet, kind girl named Angela.
+I couldn't be happier for him.

 A little over a year ago, I decided to give up searching for someone after watching all except one of my adopted cousins, also children of Charlie's deputies, marry and have children of their own.
-I also lost hope in my desire to have children because it began to consume my life and just became too painful.
-My metaphorical maternal clock was ticking away.
+I even lost hope in my desire to have children because it began to consume my life and just became too painful.
+My metaphorical maternal clock had been ticking away with a vengence.
 It dragged me down until the day I decided to put it all into my writing.